Welcome to Luffa.info. Here is information, photos and video about the amazing Luffa sponge gourd.

 There are other cultivated fiber-producing species within the Luffa genus including Luffa acutangula and Luffa operculata.
 Angled luffa or ridged luffa are common names for acutangula.
 Luffa operculata is known as the ball luffa or sponge cucumber.
 Humans have propagated these cultivated plants across the tropical to temperate regions of the earth.

 Luffa fiber is a green renewable resource with many uses.
-We have been growing and enjoying natural homegrown luffa fiber since the 1990s here in Carter County Tennessee.
-We switched to organic growing methods in the 21st century.
+I have been growing and enjoying natural homegrown luffa fiber since the 1990s here in Carter County Tennessee.
+I switched to organic growing methods in the 21st century.

 When fully matured the fruits become a tough mass of fiber that makes a great scrubbing sponge.
 These natural cellulose fiber wonders of the vegetable world have many uses.
 They can exfoliate loose cells from your skin and make you squeaky clean or shine up your dirty dishes.
 Loofahs are most excellent in the bath or shower.
 The exfoliating action leaves your skin feeling the cleanest and tightest it could possibly be.
 Scrubbing your back with a luffa sponge in the bath or shower is an incredibly pleasurable experience.
 Soap and luffa fibers are a natural cleaning combination resulting in wonderful loofah soap.
 Home and professional artisan craft soap makers include slices of luffa fiber in their creations to add an extra cleaning boost to their soaps.
 A loofah section can be placed in a cylindrical mold, filled with soap, cured, and sliced.
 Shredded or powdered luffa fibers can also be mixed into a soap base before pouring into a mold.